getlantern/lantern-controller/README.md

 This is the master controller project for globally controlling the Lantern network.

+To run the development server from the command-line, you will need Maven 3.1.0 or great.
+Then, just run `mvn appengine:devserver`.

 To bring this project into Eclipse, just do the following:

 1. git clone git@github.com:getlantern/lantern-controller.git